-Students seeking to transfer to a four-year college to become a certified teacher for Pre-Kindergarten through sixth grade should contact an Education Transfer advisor.
+Students seeking to transfer to a four-year college to become a certified teacher for Pre-Kindergarten through eighth grade should contact an Education Transfer advisor.
 Education transfer courses (EDU) are available at Midlands Technical College, along with plans for transferring to many in-state colleges and universities.
+Students planning on teaching at the high school level will major in their specific content area (Math, Science, History, English, etc.).